| |

 more, no less--that we need to understand the action, panel-by-panel.

 But it's the drawings themselves that enchant.
-Bunce's style is
+Bunce's

 reminiscent of Bill Watterson's work on Calvin and Hobbes--although